Description of Tests

 The textual skills test measures the candidate’s analytical skills and linguistic expression.
 The essay test focuses on the candidate’s general level of education, development of thinking, linguistic expression and coherence.
 In the textual skills test, the candidate is given material that consists of different literary texts, expository texts and artwork.
 On the basis of the material, the candidate answers two assignments out of four.
 The candidate may be asked to analyse the meanings, structures, expressions and context of the material, or to write a summary or a commentary.
 In the essay test, the candidate chooses one assignment out of a minimum of five assignments, and writes an essay according to instructions.
 The assignments include background material.

 A candidate whose mother tongue is not Finnish, Swedish or Sami, or who uses sign language as first language, can replace the mother tongue test with the test of Finnish or Swedish as a second language.
-The test has sections for reading comprehension and written production.
+The test has sections for listening and reading comprehension and written production.

 The candidate may also take the mother tongue test in Finnish or Swedish in place of the second national language test in that language.

 The tests in the second national language (Swedish or Finnish) are arranged at advanced syllabus level and intermediate syllabus level.
 The foreign language tests in English, French, German, Russian and Spanish are arranged at advanced syllabus level and basic syllabus level.
 In addition, tests at basic syllabus level are arranged in Italian, Inari Sami, North Sami, Skolt Sami, Latin and Portuguese.
 The test in Latin is also organised at extended basic syllabus level which is not equivalent to the advanced syllabus level of the other foreign languages.
 Starting in autumn 2025, only the test at basic level will be organised.

 In most languages the test consists of two parts, the listening comprehension test and the test of written comprehension and production, in which candidates will answer on the same day, during the same test period.